• Skip to content

 In general, homework can help your child:

-Homework has benefits for parents too – it gives you the chance to see what your child is learning about at school.
-And showing interest in your child’s homework is a great way to let your child know that you value learning and education.
+Homework has benefits for parents too – it gives you the chance to see what your child is learning at school.
+Showing interest in your child’s homework is a great way to let your child know that you value learning and education.
+And this helps your child to develop a positive attitude towards school and learning.

 Finding the right time for homework

 For some children, the best time to get homework done will be soon after they get home from school.
-Others might like a break to play and unwind before starting on homework.
+Others might like a break to relax and unwind before starting homework.

 Young children can concentrate for only about 15 minutes at a time before they need a brief break.
 Even older children need breaks.
-When it’s break time, you can encourage your child to do some neck stretches, arm shakes and finger wriggles or play outside for a few minutes.
+When it’s break time, you can encourage your child to move around and stretch for a few minutes.

 You might be able to motivate your child to do homework by setting a time limit and encouraging your child to do the things they enjoy, like watching TV or playing outside, when they’re finished.

-No matter when your child does homework, it’s useful to have a regular time for homework each week.
+No matter when your child does homework, it’s useful for them to have a homework routine.
 And it’s great if this can be when you’re around to support and encourage your child.

 Whenever and wherever your child does homework, try to minimise distractions by turning off the TV and asking younger siblings to play somewhere else.
-One idea is to make homework time a quiet time for your whole family to read or do other quiet activities.
+One idea is for homework time to be a time for your whole family to read or do other quiet activities.

 Finding the right space for homework